Living Wild

 Living Wild delivers workshops which educate and inspire people to reconnect with, and protect our environment.
 Empowering people by teaching skills like foraging and bush craft to bring them closer to nature and promote wellbeing.

 Leah Apostolou, the founder of Living Wild is a strong advocate for the therapeutic use of nature and adventure sports.
 Her degree in Adventure Tourism Management, gave her a spring board into facilitating outdoor activities, which she used to work with marginalised young people and children in care.
 She has a long background in working outdoors with youth groups, adults and schools, connecting people to nature, themselves and each other.
-Leah has always been fascinated by the many uses of plants and fungi and loves nothing better than to share her passion with others to promote wellbeing for people and the planet.
-She is in the process of creating a beautiful, bountiful space in North Wales for people to visit and learn the principles of permaculture, forest and no dig gardening and skills like foraging and bush craft.
+Leah has always been fascinated by the many uses of plants and fungi and loves nothing better than to share her passion and knowledge with others to promote wellbeing for people and the planet.

 What is Foraging?